djalbat/reaction-with-style/README.md

 ### Creating functional components with style

-This can be done easily with the `withStyle()` function, which effectively acts as a higher order component:
+This can be done with the `withStyle()` function, which effectively acts as a higher order component:

 ```js
 const Header = (props) => {